MicrosoftEdge/WebView2Feedback/specs/Extensions.md

     /// from the local device.
 The extension folder path is the topmost folder of an unpacked browser extension and contains the browser extension manifest file.
     /// specific extension where its manifest file lives.
     /// Installed extension will default `IsEnabled` to true.
-    HRESULT AddExtension([in] LPCWSTR extensionFolderPath, [in] ICoreWebView2AddExtensionCompletedHandler* handler);
+    HRESULT AddBrowserExtension([in] LPCWSTR extensionFolderPath, [in] ICoreWebView2AddBrowserExtensionCompletedHandler* handler);
     /// Gets the Extensions for the Profile.
-    HRESULT GetExtensions([in] ICoreWebView2GetExtensionsCompletedHandler* handler);
+    HRESULT GetBrowserExtensions([in] ICoreWebView2GetBrowserExtensionsCompletedHandler* handler);
 }

 /// Provides a set of properties for managing an Extension, which includes
 /// an ID, name, and whether it is enabled or not, and the ability to Remove
 /// the Extension, and enable or disable it.
 [uuid(BCFC3E36-1BAD-4009-BFFC-A372C469F6BA), object, pointer_default(unique)]
-interface ICoreWebView2Extension : IUnknown {
+interface ICoreWebView2BrowserExtension : IUnknown {
     /// This is the Extension's ID.
     /// The caller must free the returned string with `CoTaskMemFree`.
 See
     /// [API Conventions](/microsoft-edge/webview2/concepts/win32-api-conventions#strings).
     [propget] HRESULT Id([out, retval] LPWSTR* value);
-    /// This is the browser extension's name defined in this browser extension's manifest.json file.
+    /// This is the browser extension's name.
+    /// This value is defined in this browser extension's manifest.json file.
     /// If manifest.json define extension's localized name, this value will be the localized version of the name.
     /// Please see [Manifest.json name](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/name) for more details.
     /// The caller must free the returned string with `CoTaskMemFree`.
 See
     /// [API Conventions](/microsoft-edge/webview2/concepts/win32-api-conventions#strings).
     [propget] HRESULT Name([out, retval] LPWSTR* value);
-    /// Removes the Extension from the WebView2 Profile while the app is running.
+    /// Removes the browser Extension from the WebView2 Profile while the app is running.
-    HRESULT Remove([in] ICoreWebView2RemoveCompletedHandler* handler);
+    HRESULT Remove([in] ICoreWebView2RemoveBrowserExtensionCompletedHandler* handler);
     /// If isEnabled is true then the Extension is enabled and running in WebView instances.
     /// If it is false then the Extension is disabled and not running in WebView instances.
     [propget] HRESULT IsEnabled([out, retval] BOOL* value);
-    /// Sets whether the Extension is enabled or disabled based on isEnabled.
+    /// Sets whether the browser Extension is enabled or disabled based on isEnabled.
-    HRESULT SetIsEnabled([in] BOOL isEnabled, [in] ICoreWebView2SetEnabledCompletedHandler* handler);
+    HRESULT SetIsEnabled([in] BOOL isEnabled, [in] ICoreWebView2SetBrowserExtensionEnabledCompletedHandler* handler);
 }

-/// Provides a set of properties for managing Extension Lists.
+/// Provides a set of properties for managing browser Extension Lists.
 This
-/// includes the number of Extensions in the list, and the ability
+/// includes the number of browser Extensions in the list, and the ability
-/// to get an Extension from the list at a particular index.
+/// to get an browser Extension from the list at a particular index.
 [uuid(59251055-F2F1-448F-A096-F996FB9ACBE2), object, pointer_default(unique)]
-interface ICoreWebView2ExtensionList : IUnknown {
+interface ICoreWebView2BrowserExtensionList : IUnknown {
-    /// The number of Extensions in the list.
+    /// The number of browser Extensions in the list.
     [propget] HRESULT Count([out, retval] UINT* count);
-    /// Gets the Extension located in the Extension List at the given index.
+    /// Gets the browser Extension located in the browser Extension List at the given index.
-    HRESULT GetValueAtIndex([in] UINT index, [out, retval] ICoreWebView2Extension** extension);
+    HRESULT GetValueAtIndex([in] UINT index, [out, retval] ICoreWebView2BrowserExtension** extension);
 }

 // Maybe should be named EnvironmentGetExtensionsCompletedHandler.
 /// The caller implements this interface to receive the result of
-/// getting the Extensions.
+/// getting the browser Extensions.
 [uuid(2A05565F-DE9D-46E3-AAF7-B866966828F4), object, pointer_default(unique)]
-interface ICoreWebView2GetExtensionsCompletedHandler : IUnknown {
+interface ICoreWebView2GetBrowserExtensionsCompletedHandler : IUnknown {
-    HRESULT Invoke([in] HRESULT errorCode, [in] ICoreWebView2ExtensionList* extensionList);
+    HRESULT Invoke([in] HRESULT errorCode, [in] ICoreWebView2BrowserExtensionList* extensionList);
 }

-// Maybe should be named EnvironmentAddExtensionCompletedHandler.
+// Maybe should be named EnvironmentAddBrowserExtensionCompletedHandler.
 /// The caller implements this interface to receive the result
-/// of loading an Extension.
+/// of loading an browser Extension.
 [uuid(E81499FE-8BC6-4BA6-BAD7-D21FFA4C3266), object, pointer_default(unique)]
-interface ICoreWebView2AddExtensionCompletedHandler : IUnknown {
+interface ICoreWebView2AddBrowserExtensionCompletedHandler : IUnknown {
-    HRESULT Invoke([in] HRESULT errorCode, [in] ICoreWebView2Extension* extension);
+    HRESULT Invoke([in] HRESULT errorCode, [in] ICoreWebView2BrowserExtension* extension);
 }

 /// The caller implements this interface to receive the result of removing
-/// the Extension from the Profile.
+/// the browser Extension from the Profile.
 [uuid(BD73ED6B-08A3-4A57-9DD0-2903067632B4), object, pointer_default(unique)]
-interface ICoreWebView2RemoveCompletedHandler : IUnknown {
+interface ICoreWebView2RemoveBrowserExtensionCompletedHandler : IUnknown {
     HRESULT Invoke([in] HRESULT errorCode);
 }

 /// The caller implements this interface to receive the result of setting the
-/// Extension as enabled or disabled.
-If enabled, the Extension is running in WebView
+/// browser Extension as enabled or disabled.
+If enabled, the browser Extension is
-/// instances.
-If disabled, the Extension is not running in WebView instances.
+/// running in WebView instances.
+If disabled, the browser Extension is not running in WebView instances.
 [uuid(0A5F7098-2265-49C7-BA60-5A511E80805A), object, pointer_default(unique)]
-interface ICoreWebView2SetEnabledCompletedHandler : IUnknown {
+interface ICoreWebView2SetBrowserExtensionEnabledCompletedHandler : IUnknown {
     HRESULT Invoke([in] HRESULT errorCode);
 }
 ```